trudeau/permutations/README.md

 permutations
 =============

-Elements collection permutations implementation
+Elements permutations implementation

 # Usage

 This is a small set of fluent APIs to generate permutations of an arbitrary elements collection.

-## Calculate the number of permutations of an elements set
+## Calculate the number of permutations of elements

 The `org.nnsoft.trudeau.permutations.Permutations` contains a couple of methods to calculate the number of permutations that can be generated starting from an array or collection of elements.